 These variants can affect how our bodies grow, develop and function.

 We’re all different and we all carry these gene variants, most times we just don’t know about them.

-If these variants are shared by both partners it can cause a serious genetic disease in their child.
+If these variants are shared by both partners it can cause a serious genetic condition in their child.

-Most children born with an inherited genetic disease never had a family history of it.
+Most children born with an inherited genetic condition never had a family history of it.
 Obviously this often feels completely ‘out of the blue’ for the parents.

-Our test includes many serious diseases that are more frequent in different ethnic communities are are often excluded in industry standard tests.
+Our test includes many serious conditions that are more frequent in different ethnic communities are often excluded in industry standard tests.

-When combined, the average risk of having a child with one of these diseases is higher than the risk of having a child with Down syndrome.
+When combined, the average risk of having a child with one of these conditions is higher than the risk of having a child with Down syndrome.